 Tel: +44 (0) 1752 315220

-Antarctic Pre-deployment Training Course, First Aid, Field Course, Personal Survival Techniques
+Antarctic Pre-deployment Training Course, First Aid, Field Course, Personal Survival Techniques and Cargo

 You may be required to attend the Antarctic Pre-deployment Training Course, First Aid Course and/or Field Course.
 See the Pre-deployment training course webpage for further information.
 There are different attendance requirements for delegates according to their circumstances.
 We aim to send out invitations to all named participants 4 – 6 weeks beforehand; if you consider that you should be attending but have not received these details, please contact us as soon as possible.